rmusser01/Infosec_Reference/Draft/Draft/Reverse Engineering.md

 [FLARE-Ida](https://github.com/fireeye/flare-ida)
 * This repository contains a collection of IDA Pro scripts and plugins used by the FireEye Labs Advanced Reverse Engineering (FLARE) team.

 [Hopper](http://www.hopperapp.com/)
 * Hopper is a reverse engineering tool for OS X and Linux, that lets you disassemble, decompile and debug your 32/64bits Intel Mac, Linux, Windows and iOS executables!
-* quote from a friend on irc: "IF u RLY like guis this is also a cheap option"

 [Reverse](https://github.com/joelpx/reverse)
 * Reverse engineering for x86 binaries (elf-format).
 Generate a more readable code (pseudo-C) with colored syntax.
 Warning, the project is still in development, use it at your own risks.
 This tool will try to disassemble one function (by default main).
 The address of the function, or its symbol, can be passed by argument.

 ####<a name="ct">Comparison Tools</a>s

 [binwally](https://github.com/bmaia/binwally)
 * Binary and Directory tree comparison tool using the Fuzzy Hashing concept (ssdeep)
 * [Using binwally - a directory tree diff tool](http://w00tsec.blogspot.com/2013/12/binwally-directory-tree-diff-tool-using.html)

 ####<a name="lt">Linux Specific Tools</a>

 [readelf](https://sourceware.org/binutils/docs/binutils/readelf.html)
 * Unix Tool